 5.4.1.1 General

 The purpose of the sending of the STATUS message is to report certain error conditions detected in a received AIoT NAS message by the AIoT device (see example in figure 5.4.1.1.1).

-Editor's note: Ciphering and integrity protection for STATUS is FFS.
+The STATUS message shall be integrity protected.
+The same ciphering shall apply to the STATUS message as the ciphering in the received AIoT message that triggers the STATUS message.

 Figure 5.4.1.1.1: Status procedure